patst/alexa-skills-kit-for-go/README.md

 - Get the Amazon NodeJS hello buttons example working
 - Provide a Lambda connector for getting the freedom to deploy the skill either as Amazon Lambda or self hosted HTTPS application.
-- Improve test coverage and code quality (Criticism welcome, I am still a Go newbie!)
+- Improve test coverage (Criticism welcome, I am still a Go newbie!)
-- The `*request` classes are as `interface{}` type in the RequestEnvelope and have to be serialized again to get a concrete type.
-That seems ugly.

 ## Author